Skip to content

 Setting the scene

-Kspace takes visitors to Lake Mungo, 45,000 years ago.
+Kspace took visitors to Lake Mungo, 45,000 years ago.
 People have inhabited the Australian continent for many tens of thousands of years, before animals including diprotodons and giant goannas were extinct.

 • What do you notice about the animals in the scene?
 Are they familiar?